oicr-gsi/shesmu/language.md

 different olives.

 ## Destructuring Assignment
+Shesmu supports destructuring tuples and objects in most assignment contexts.

 In `For` expressions, a destructuring assignment can be used.

 For example, to gain access to a tuple: